johanfredin/libfaafo/README.md

 - **Extended functionality**: Adding features and optimizations as I learn more

 #### Why based on Java?
-Besides Java being everyones favorite language, it is the language Im most familiar with, and it gave me an opportunity to learn how the collections work under the hood.
+Besides Java being everyones favorite language(right?), it is the language Im most familiar with, and it gave me an opportunity to learn how the collections work under the hood.
 Is it optimal for C?
 Most likely not but it was easier for me to use the same terminology

 ## Purpose